Table of Contents:

 Another common technique during the flowering cycle is de-leafing or defoliation, which can be done once or twice prior to harvest.
 Removing leaves is meant to minimize transpiration and microclimates inside the canopy; microclimates should be avoided as they can lead to disease outbreaks.

-An ideal temperature for flowering cannabis is 68F-80F with an RH of 50%-60%.
+An ideal temperature for flowering cannabis is 68°F to 80°F with an RH of 50% and 60%.
 The most important and precarious phase of the cannabis lifecycle is the final weeks of flowering.
 This is when transpiration is at its highest and microclimates can appear in the dense bud canopy, causing disease outbreaks.

 A variety of cannabis gaining traction for its ability to defy photoperiod constraints is auto-flowering varieties.
 These auto-flowers mature separately from the photoperiod and are typically grown from seed outdoors.
 The two factors holding auto-flowering strains back when compared to traditional photoperiod strains are their cannabinoid and terpene profiles and a high level of variability of maturation time.

 Upon harvest, cannabis plants are removed from the cultivation environment and transitioned to any number of steps depending on the desired final end-product.

 In the case of an end-product like dried flowers, cannabis can be pretrimmed or the whole plant can be dried.
 The plant is dried over a period of two days to two weeks and loses approximately 80% of its mass.
 Cannabis that is dried slower is less harsh when smoked.

 Typical temperatures for drying are 55°F to 65°F with an RH of 55% to 65%.
 The drying phase is usually followed by a curing phase to ensure homogenous moisture levels throughout the cannabis flower.

 Growing cannabis in greenhouse is different from many other flowers, but at the end of the day, it still requires many of the same inputs any other photosynthesizing plant needs.
 Creating a balance of light, air, and water components is key to growing a successful crop.
 Growers can drive cannabis productivity by manipulating these factors to increase yield by improving each component in tandem with the others.

 Cannabis Cultivation – A Balancing Act